giovanniboscu/continuous-section-field/docs/CSFLongitudinally-varying-homogenization-user-guide.md

 )
 ```

-### The set_weight_laws Syntax
+###  Custom Law Syntax

-The law is a string that connects the start polygon to the end polygon and defines the math.

-- Syntax: "Polygon StartName, Polygon  EndName : Formula"
+To override the default behavior, use the `set_weight_laws()` method.
+This method accepts a list of strings where each string maps a start-section polygon to its corresponding end-section polygon using a specific formula.

+**Format:**
+`"StartPolygonName, EndPolygonName : <Python_Formula_Expression>"`

 #### Example
 ```